-Lately, I’ve been surrounded by people I can help.
-I guess I’ve become this person who’s looking for people’s obstacles and I’m trying to help them overcome every little one.
+Lately, I’ve been surrounded with people I can help.
+I guess I’ve become this person who’s able to see people’s obstacles and I’m trying to help them overcome every little one.

 That’s just who I am.